openstack/security-doc/security-guide/source/compute/hardening-deployments.rst

 =============================

-One of the main security concerns with any OpenStack deployment is the security and controls around sensitive files, such as the :file:`nova.conf` file.
+One of the main security concerns with any OpenStack deployment is the security and controls around sensitive files, such as the ``nova.conf`` file.
-Normally contained in the :file:`/etc` directory, this configuration file contains many sensitive options including configuration details and service passwords.
+Normally contained in the ``/etc`` directory, this configuration file contains many sensitive options including configuration details and service passwords.
 All such sensitive files should be given strict file level permissions, and monitored for changes through file integrity monitoring (FIM)